-I’m not a big fan of sunscreen.
-The biggest reason is because most brands made my skin feel sticky and almost as if it was not allowing me to sweat, and I would feel hot and constricted.
-So because of this, if I wasn’t planning on being in the sun too long, I would try to go without.
+I’m not a big fan of sunscreen all the time.
+The biggest reason is because most brands make my skin feel sticky and almost as if it was not allowing me to sweat, and I feel hot and constricted.
+Because of this, in the past, if I wasn’t planning on being in the sun too long, I would try to go without.
 And yes, I would burn.
 Over the past several years, I have adopted a clean, healthy diet, and have learned natural ways to help prevent sunburn.
-Good news for me since I can get away with a lot less sunscreen!
+Good news is that I can now get away with a lot less sunscreen!

 I’m fair-skinned with strawberry-blonde hair and blue eyes—pretty much the exact type you would think gets burned 5 minutes after walking outside.
 And actually, I used to—but not anymore!
 It’s not because I’m living in a cave somewhere or slathering myself with SPF 70 all day long either.
-In fact, I now rarely use sunscreen!
+In fact, I now only use sunscreen if I’m going to be in the sun for an extended amount of time or on vacation somewhere sunny!

 I first noticed this few years ago in Cancun.
 After a few hours in the sun, I realized that I had not reapplied my sunscreen.
-This was Cancun in April—my skin had not seen sunshine in over six months!
-Great.
+This was Cancun in April—that means my skin had not seen the sun in over six months!
 I thought that I was in trouble and would have a REALLY BAD burn—you know, the kind that stings when you take a shower or expose it to temps over 75.
 The kind that wrecks the rest of your sunny vacation.
-But no, the next day it was just a little pink and it didn’t hurt at all.
+But not at all—the next day it was just a little pink and it didn’t hurt at all.
 Within a day and a half it didn’t even look like a burn at all.
 It was tan.
 What?!!
 This had never happened!
 This was great!
 I was happy my skin wasn’t fried, but why?

 It makes sense.
 Sunburn is inflammation.
 The inflammatory response is even greater when we have chronic inflammation going on internally.
-While I have no official diagnosis or obvious symptoms of chronic inflammation, I ate a standard American diet of processed crap for most of my adult life, so I’m pretty sure that I had some level of inflammation going on.
-This new found side effect from a real food/paleo diet makes a lot of sense.
-It further goes to show you how food and nutrition affect EVERYTHING in our bodies!
+While I have no official diagnosis or obvious symptoms of chronic inflammation, I ate a standard American diet of processed crap for most of my adult life, so I’m pretty sure that I had some level of inflammation going on without even knowing.
+This new-found side effect from a real food diet makes a lot of sense.
+It further goes to show you how food and nutrition affect EVERYTHING in our bodies, and that food really is medicine!

 First, let’s talk about nutrition.
 Personally, I pretty much follow a Paleo/real food diet (about 90%).
 I eat lots of veggies, grass-fed/pastured meat and eggs, pretty much nothing that comes in a box, and very little dairy or grains (occasional corn tortillas or rice).
 I’ve mostly eliminated foods that cause chronic inflammation and replaced them with more nutrient-dense real food.
 I think that removing processed seed oils and sugar has made the biggest difference for me in terms of reducing inflammation and reducing my tendency to get sunburned.

-I also think removing most sugars from my diet helped as well.
-Sugars, and refined carbohydrate foods like bread and pasta cause a blood sugar roller coaster in your body which also leads to chronic inflammation.
+Removing most sugars from my diet played a big role in reducing inflammation as well.
+Sugars, and refined carbohydrate foods like bread and pasta, cause a blood sugar roller coaster in your body which also leads to chronic inflammation.
 I found that limiting my sugar intake to occasional fruit and a little bit of honey or maple syrup has made a huge difference in my overall health.
-In addition to not burning as easy, I have fewer headaches, and fewer general aches and pains.
+In addition to my skin not burning as easy, I also have fewer headaches and fewer general aches and pains.
 I also have more energy and my moods are much better.
 Decreasing sugar intake is one of the best things you can do for your body in general to reduce and prevent chronic inflammation.

-Reducing inflammation has made a huge impact in the way my skin reacts to the sun.
-It makes sense to me now that what I eat has a direct effect on every aspect of my health including my skin.
-I feel better than ever, and I also love these cool, unexpected side effects like reduced sunburn!
+Reducing inflammation can make a huge difference in the way your skin reacts to the sun.
+It makes sense to me now that what we eat has a direct effect on every aspect of our health including the skin.
+I personally feel better than ever, and I also love these cool, unexpected side effects like reduced sunburn!
 My skin is generally healthier and therefore it is better prepared to handle some sun exposure.
-It’s kind of a cycle: good nutrition allows me to stay in the sun longer and get more vitamin D which adds to my good nutrition that allows me to stay in the sun… pretty cool, right?
+It’s a cycle: good nutrition allows me to stay in the sun longer and get more vitamin D which adds to my good nutrition that allows me to stay in the sun… pretty cool, right?

 The second thing that has added even MORE sun protection to my skin has been supplementing with astaxanthin.
 According to Nutrex Hawaii, a quality manufacturer of natural supplements, Astaxanthin is a naturally-occurring carotenoid pigment that is found in algae, selfish, and salmon.
 It is a powerful anti-oxidant.
 It is beneficial for faster muscle recovery after exercise; joint, tendon, and muscle health; eye and brain health; and skin protection during UV and sun exposure.

-I take astaxanthin starting in the spring to prepare my skin for summer sun, as well as a month or so before a sunny vacation.
+In the spring, I take astaxanthin to prepare my skin for summer sun, as well as a month or so before a sunny vacation.
 I have learned that it takes about 30 days to see the benefit of astaxanthin.
-After a few weeks of taking it, I notice a healthy, light pinkish glow to my skin.
+After a few weeks of taking it, I notice a healthy, light pinkish glow to my otherwise pale skin.
 Pinkish in a good way, not red or flushed-looking in the slightest!

 Some sun exposure is great, but you can get too much of a good thing!
-Try to find some shade, put on a hat, and cover your skin!
+When you’ve had enough sun—that means before you get burned—try to find some shade, put on a hat, and cover your skin!
 When that’s not possible, or you will be in the sun for longer than you want, use a natural, mineral-based sunscreen.
-Look for ones made with zinc oxide.
-Carrot seed oil and raspberry seed oil are also natural sunscreens.
-These two oils are very expensive, so it is not likely to find them in large amounts in most sunscreen products.
+Look for ones made with zinc oxide for the best and safest sun protection.
+Carrot seed oil and raspberry seed oil are also effective natural sunscreens, but are very expensive, so it is not likely to find them in large amounts in most sunscreen products.

-A few sunscreens I like are ThinkSport SPF 50 Sunscreen, ThinkSport SPF 50 Kids Sunscreen, and Badger Balm Zinc Oxide Sunscreen SPF 30.
-I have one available on my Etsy shop with an equivalent SPF of about 20.
+A few sunscreens I like are Beautycounter Countersun Mineral Sunscreen, ThinkSport SPF 50 Sunscreen, ThinkSport SPF 50 Kids Sunscreen, and Badger Balm Zinc Oxide Sunscreen SPF 30.
+Full Disclosure: I am a Beautycounter consultant, but I really love their Countersun Mineral Sunscreen, because it is effective (all of my recommendations are) and it absorbs nicely without leaving white residue!

 So, in a nutshell, here are my 3 best ways to help prevent sunburn